Your Robot Vacuum's Brushroll Is a Matted Hair Cylinder. The Shark IQ's Isn't β Ever.

 Frequently Asked Questions

-Does the Shark IQ map multiple floors?
+Does the Shark IQ really clean its own brushroll?

-Shark IQ RV1001AE vs Roomba i3+ — which should I buy?
+Shark IQ vs Roomba i3+ for pet hair β which is better?

 More Robot Vacuum Reviews